Post-punk: Influences

-Nicholas Lezard described post-punk as "a fusion of art and music".
-The era saw the robust appropriation of ideas from literature, art, cinema, philosophy, politics and critical theory into musical and pop cultural contexts.
-Artists sought to refuse the common distinction between high and low culture and returned to the art school tradition found in the work of artists such as Roxy Music and David Bowie.
-Reynolds noted a preoccupation among some post-punk artists with issues such as alienation, repression, and technocracy of Western modernity.
-Among major influences on a variety of post-punk artists were writers William S. Burroughs and J. G. Ballard, avant-garde political scenes such as Situationism and Dada, and intellectual movements such as postmodernism.
+Additionally, Reynolds noted a preoccupation among some post-punk artists with issues such as alienation, repression, and technocracy of Western modernity.
+Among major influences on a variety of post-punk artists were writers William S. Burroughs and J. G. Ballard, with English cultural theorist Mark Fisher noting Burroughs and Ballard as "the most important influences on post-punk, more significant than any musical reference point".
+Other influences included brutalist architecture, avant-garde political scenes such as situationism, and Dada, along with intellectual movements such as structuralism (deconstruction) and postmodernism.
 Many artists viewed their work in explicitly political terms.
+Art films were also an influence on the post-punk generation, particularly Stanley Kubrick's A Clockwork Orange (1971) and David Lynch's Eraserhead (1977).
 Additionally, in some locations, the creation of post-punk music was closely linked to the development of efficacious subcultures, which played important roles in the production of art, multimedia performances, fanzines and independent labels related to the music.
 Many post-punk artists maintained an anti-corporatist approach to recording and instead seized on alternate means of producing and releasing music.
-Journalists also became an important element of the culture, and popular music magazines and critics became immersed in the movement.